vivshaw/zettel/pages/Concluding Unscientific Postscript.md

+---
-tags:: books, philosophy, Kierkegaard, theology, Christianity
+tags: books, philosophy, Kierkegaard, theology, Christianity
+---

 - a work examining the central paradox of Christianity
 - in a sense, was also intended to be the culmination of his work. up until the Postscript, pseudonymous works of the "aesthetic authorship", targeted at a sophisticated audience, and signed works of the "religious authorship", targeted at the common believer, were released in parallel. he feared he'd die after its release, but he didn't. after the Postscript, the religious authorship took primacy.